 As digital services continue to evolve, digital agencies face increasing pressure to deliver high-quality work while meeting tight deadlines and maintaining profitability.
 Resource management and capacity planning are crucial aspects of achieving these goals, and they play a significant role in determining the success or failure of digital agencies.

 Resource management involves managing people, equipment, and other resources to achieve specific goals, whereas capacity planning is the process of estimating the resources needed to meet future demand.
+We dive in deeper on these critical best practices, along with the tools needed to help streamline everything.
+Just keep scrolling.

 In digital services, capacity planning is crucial to ensure that companies have enough resources to handle future projects and avoid overloading their employees, equipment, and systems.
 It also helps to inform what and who the agency should invest in.
 Think of it as supply and demand.